cetinajero/cv/docs/CONTRIBUTING.md

 ## Your first contribution

 We'd love for you to contribute to the project.
-Unsure where to begin contributing to the Jekyll theme marketing gem?
+Unsure where to begin contributing to this repo?
 You can start by looking through the "help wanted" issues:

 * [Help wanted issues](https://github.com/cetinajero/cv/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - issues that are specifically seeking community contributions